There is an insane brilliance to what I do as a female solo traveler, YouTuber and content creator.

 …And an equally insane burnout.

 Video storytelling is my career and a long-time passion of mine.
-Filming travel is how I love expressing myself and inspiring others.
+Filming travel is how I adore expressing myself and inspiring others.
 But while I am grateful to be a creator with the freedom to share my female solo journey with travel audiences, it comes at a sacrifice.

 For nearly seven years I’ve created YouTube videos on a non-stop weekly hustle, forgoing holidays and weekends.
-I’ve stretched myself thin with side gigs and freelance jobs to support what I do.
-I’ve been through burnout, but due to my weekly publishing and content schedules and projects, I typically only have time to slap a bandaid on my burnout before jumping back into the sling.
+I’ve stretched myself thin with side gigs and freelance travel jobs to support what I do.
+I’ve been through burnout, but due to my weekly publishing and content schedules, I typically only have time to slap a bandaid on my burnout before jumping back into the sling.
 Through it all, there is one group which pulled me back from the ledge and instead, rallied me through… my Patreon family.

 What is Patreon?